Ce1er/dotfiles/README.md

   </categories>
 </comment>
 ```
+This is used by gthumb which has a graphical method of changing the tags of an image.

 ## Colours
-Colours are generated with `~/.config/hypr/wallpaper.sh` using pywal.
+Colours are generated with `~/.config/hypr/scripts/wallpaper.sh` using pywal.
 Pywal then creates `~/.cache/wal/colours-hyprland.conf`.

 Note: this requires `~/.config/wal/templates/colors-hyprland.conf`

 `~/.config/hypr/reload-configs.sh`
 This script will change wofi, dunst and waybar configs based on pywal colourscheme.
 The colours affected are explained in `~/.config/wal/colour-locations.md`
-A colourscheme can be automatically generated for an image or defined manually and set with `wal --theme {path_to_colourscheme}`
+A colourscheme can be automatically generated for an image or defined manually and set with `wal --theme {path_to_colourscheme}`.
+It is ran at the end of `~/.config/hypr/scripts/wallpaper.sh` but can also be invoked by itself.

 Where possible config files import colours from a file in `~/.cache/wal/*` if this is not possible then `~/.config/hypr/reload-configs.sh` will use a template config to create the actual config to be used with the colours currently set.

+`~/.config/hypr/scripts/automatic-colourschemes.sh` can be ran to generate colourschemes in `~/.config/wal/colorschemes/*.json`, it will do this for all files in `~/.config/hypr/current-wallpapers/*` These are named based on the image name so `foo.jpg` will be `~/.config/wal/colorschemes/foo.jpg.json`.
+Having these is useful as the colours can be altered manually if desired.
+If these files do not exist pywal will be used to generate the colourscheme and a permanent file will not be created.
+If a file is wanted for a specific image instead of all in `~/.config/hypr/current-wallpapers` then the commands `$ wal -ntseqni $file` and `$ cp ~/.cache/wal/colors.json ~/.config/wal/colorschemes/$file.json` can be ran.

 ## Monitors
 Monitor setup is located in `~/.config/hypr/monitors/monitors.conf`.